amix/vimrc/sources_non_forked/vim-multiple-cursors/README.md

 ## Issues
 - Multi key commands like `ciw` do not work at the moment
-- Insert mode can be slow.
-If you are using Neobundle and have many plugins, try switching to Vundle to see if it helps.
-See https://github.com/Shougo/neobundle.vim/issues/84 for additional info.
 - All user input typed before Vim is able to fan out the last operation to all cursors is lost.
 This is a implementation decision to keep the input perfectly synced in all locations, at the cost of potentially losing user input.
 - Select mode is not implemented